When it comes to website design, the options are practically limitless – after all, web design inspiration is everywhere.

 Negative space (or whitespace) refers to the areas in-between design elements.
-Increasing the amount of negative space gives a page a spacious, uncluttered aesthetic.
+Increasing the amount of empty space gives a page a spacious, uncluttered aesthetic.

-Studies show that an increased amount of negative space on a page also increases user comprehension.
-Far from being a waste of pixels, using a large amount of negative space can actually highlight essential aspects of your web design by drawing the eye to a call-to-action such as an email address sign-up.
+Studies show that an increased amount of additional space on a page also increases user comprehension.
+Far from being a waste of pixels, using a large amount of empty space can actually highlight essential aspects of your web design by drawing the eye to a call-to-action such as an email address sign-up.

 2. Use web standards